LukaKurnjek/haskell-notes/README.md

 for more or less experienced imperative programmers.

-This version of the Haskell course tries to find the right balance in explaining a new concept of programming to experienced imperative programmers (C++, Java, Python).
+This version of the Haskell course tries to find the right balance in explaining a new programming concept of purely functional programming, to programmers which know how to write imperative code (C++, Java, Python, ...).

-It generally spents less time when explain programming basics as e.g. recursion, explaining Haskell concepts as purity or Haskell fetaures as input-output computation.
+It generally spents less time as IOGs haskell course when explain programming basics as e.g. recursion, Haskell concepts as purity or Haskell fetaures as input-output computation.

-Never the less it does not leave out importan concepts and it showcases it with extended examples.
+Never the less it does not leave out important concepts and it showcases it with extended examples.

 The lessons follow the same outline as the official IOGs haskell course I was working on.
-The homework of this course is more or less the same as the one in IOGs official course.
+The homework of this course is more or less the same as the one in IOGs course.

 ## How to run the code
 The jupyter notebook lessons can be found in the *lessons* folder.
 You will be